oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

 #### `pv-pvc-helper.sh`

-Use this helper script for examining, changing permissions or deleting the contents of persistent volume (such as domain files or logs) for a WebLogic Domain on PV or Model in Image domain.
+Use this helper script for examining, changing permissions, or deleting the contents of the persistent volume (such as domain files or logs) for a WebLogic Domain on PV or Model in Image domain.
-The script launches a a Kubernetes pod named as 'pvhelper' using the provided persistent volume claim name and the mount path.
+The script launches a Kubernetes pod named 'pvhelper' using the provided persistent volume claim name and the mount path.
-You can run the 'kubectl exec' to get a shell to the running pod container and run commands to examine or clean up the contents of shared directories on persistent volume.
+You can run the 'kubectl exec' to get a shell to the running pod container and run commands to examine or clean up the contents of shared directories on the persistent volume.
-Use 'kubectl delete pvhelper -n <namespace>' command to delete the pod after it's no longer needed.
+Use 'kubectl delete pvhelper -n <namespace>' command to delete the Pod after it's no longer needed.

 Use the following command for script usage: